ulywae/NeuNVS/README.md

 - **Zero-Copy Performance:** High-speed data retrieval with minimal CPU overhead.
 No unnecessary dynamic memory allocation for POD types.

-- **Diagnostic Window:** Built-in dump() feature that gives you a "God View" of your storage health, heatmap, and physical slot mapping.
+- **Diagnostic Window:** Built-in dump() feature that gives you a "View" of your storage health, heatmap, and physical slot mapping.

 ---